digicavendish/ed/_texts/Sociable Letters .md

 #### UPON HER EXCELLENCY THE AUTHORESS.

-<l>This Lady only to her self she Writes,
+This Lady only to her self she Writes,
 And all her Letters to her self Indites;
 For in her self so many Creatures be,
 Like many Commonwealths, yet all Agree.